alexanderkozlenko/addax/doc/topics/features.md

 <p />

-The framework has built-in support for working with tabular records as single-dimensional arrays `T[]` or `System.Nullable<T>[]` of any supported type (except `System.Byte[]`).
-For example, tabular records of any file can be interpreted as string arrays, even if they have different number of fields:
+The framework has built-in support for interpreting tabular records as single-dimensional arrays `T[]` or `Nullable<T>[]` of any supported type (except binary data).
+For example, tabular records of any file can be interpreted as string arrays, even if the number of fields is not fixed:

 <p />